Kotlin/dokka/README.md

   * `-impliedPlatforms` - List of implied platforms (comma-separated)
   * `-packageOptions` - List of package options in format `prefix,-deprecated,-privateApi,+warnUndocumented;...`
   * `-links` - External documentation links in format `url^packageListUrl^^url2...`
+  * `-kotlinStdlibLink` - Enable documentation link to kotlin-stdlib
-  * `-noStdlibLink` - Disable documentation link to stdlib
+  * `-javaStdlibLink` - Enable documentation link to java-stdlib
   * `-cacheRoot` - Use `default` or set to custom path to cache directory to enable package-list caching.
 When set to `default`, caches stored in $USER_HOME/.cache/dokka